Close Embrace Social Dance — Lesson for Beginners

 First, single people commonly use social dancing to seek out prospective mates and evaluate them for sexual compatibility.
 We call this the mate-seeking/evaluation motive.
 In the past, mate-seeking/evaluation was the primary motive for social dancing, because young women were carefully chaperoned before marriage, so that social dancing was the only way to evaluate prospective husbands for sexual compatibility.
 Modern society is less restrictive about sex prior to marriage, however nowadays we have another issue.
 Namely, many people nowadays are frustrated by the limitations of online dating, where all they have to evaluate prospective mates is a photograph, possibly a heavily photoshopped or even faked photograph, and a few lines of text description.
 There is no way with online dating to know how a person smells, what their voice sounds like, how they feel to the touch, or what their inner personality is like, and yet these are all more important factors than visual appearance in determining the success of a long term relationship.
 By contrast, social dancing allows evaluating both visual appearance and these other factors, in just a few minutes of dancing with a potential mate.

 Note that we are happy to see a constant flow of new faces at our dance parties and disappearance of familiar faces, because we assume many of these disappeared familiar faces had mate-seeking/evaluation as their motive and disappeared because they found the mate they were seeking and so no longer have use for our dance parties.
-As explained elsewhere, our rationale for requiring a simplified dance style is also related to the mate-seeking/evaluation motive.
+As explained elsewhere, our rationale for encouraging a simplified dance style is also related to the mate-seeking/evaluation motive.
 Namely, people with that motive typically do not want to spend too much time learning complicated dance styles.

 Second, some young people lack social skills to interact effectively with the opposite sex.
 Either they present themselves as awkward and sexually unattractive, or they are unable to competently judge other people's sexual compatibility.
 Social dancing can help develop skills with the opposite sex that these young people lack, so we call this the social-skills-development motive, which is usually combined with the mate-seeking/evaluation motive.
 One of the best ways for young people to develop social skills with the opposite sex is via interactions with people who are not seen as prospective mates, because this reduces performance anxiety.
 Thus we highly recommend that both young men and young women, even if seeking a single and sexually compatible mate their own age, to practice dance with older partners, married partners, and other types of dance partners who are not seen as prospective partners for long-term intimate relationship.